As search goes on, Floridians await OK to survey Ian's wrath - NewsBreak

 As search goes on, Floridians await OK to survey Ian's wrath

-FORT MYERS BEACH, Fla. — (AP) — William Wellema has been living under a bridge for four days, waiting to get to Fort Myers Beach on Florida's Estero Island to see if his vacation home survived Hurricane Ian.
+William Wellema has been living under a bridge for four days, waiting to get to Fort Myers Beach on Florida's Estero Island to see if his vacation home survived Hurricane Ian .
 On Friday, he was beyond frustrated as he continued to await permission to drive across.

 Wellema said he’s considering crossing by kayak at night.
 He is in touch with friends in other parts of the country waiting on his word to make their own journeys south.
 Their wait is a reminder that the death toll, already at 101, could still grow.